Craig McMillan: The comeback

-After being dropped for most of 2006, he was recalled to the NZ side for the CB series in Australia in 2007.
+After being dropped for most of 2006, he was recalled to the NZ team for the CB series in Australia in 2007.
 In February 2007 he had belted a 27 ball 50 as New Zealand successfully chased down Australia's total of 336 to win the Chappell–Hadlee Trophy.
 He continued his form, scoring the fastest century by a New Zealander (67 balls) and led his team from 41–4 to 350–9 and a one wicket victory against Australia in the third ODI of the Chappell–Hadlee Series.
 These performances (including handy part-time bowling wickets) capped off an excellent season and comeback to international cricket for "macca" as he was named in the 2007 world cup squad.

 McMillan had previously shared the record for the fastest one day international fifty by a New Zealander, with a 21 ball effort against the USA.
 His cameo included two separate overs of 27 runs with his partner Nathan Astle.
 However that has since been bettered by Brendon McCullum's 50 off just 20 balls at the 2007 Cricket World Cup against Canada.

 Form slumps

-A regular since his debut, his place in the side was under threat after a poor 2002.
+A regular since his debut, his place in the team was under threat after a poor 2002.
 He finished the year with just 282 runs at 23.50 from his 8 Tests.
 He lost his place but was recalled to tour India in 2003–04 where he saved the 1st Test with innings of 54 and 83 not out.
-In the 2nd Test he scored an unbeaten century and in turn cemented his spot back in the side.
+In the 2nd Test he scored an unbeaten century and in turn cemented his spot back in the team.
 He had a tour of England in 2004 where he broke his finger in a tour match against Leicestershire after a poor 1st Test.

-Calls re-emerged during the 2005 Chappell–Hadlee Series and the preceding tour to South Africa for McMillan to be dropped from the side.
+Calls re-emerged during the 2005 Chappell–Hadlee Series and the preceding tour to South Africa for McMillan to be dropped from the team.
 McMillan incurred criticism, along with fellow Black Caps Nathan Astle, Hamish Marshall and James Marshall, from the media for a slump in form.

 He was subsequently dropped from the national squad to play Sri Lanka in a one-day series in December 2005 and January 2006.
 He returned to the domestic setup and piled on the runs for Canterbury thus keeping his name in the selectors minds.
-It paid off when his brother in law Nathan Astle got injured as he received an immediate recall to the side.
+It paid off when his brother in law Nathan Astle got injured as he received an immediate recall to the team.
 His comeback game was unsuccessful as he was runout of 2 but in the second game he impressed with 29 not out out of a miserable team total of 73.